 To help avoid that tragic pitfall of pet ownership, experts in several relevant fields offer some standard advice on when to euthanize your pet.

-The main piece of advice that experts pass along is to think your decision about euthanasia through thoroughly before going through with it.
+The main piece of advice that many experts pass along is to think your decision about euthanasia through thoroughly before going through with it.
 Consult friends, family and, of course, veterinarians, and pay close attention to anyone who offers advice conflicting with your own ideas.
-It’s important that every effort be made to achieve a consensus about euthanasia among everyone in your family.
+This alone can be very helpful, as after euthanizing a pet, one will be ready to face that 'second guess', and will be able to realize that they considered every option before reaching their decision.
+For families who are faced with this dilema, it is very important that every effort be made to achieve a consensus about euthanasia among everyone in the family.
 This goal, of course, is not always practical, and in such cases, dissenting views should be strongly considered – at the very least.
+Often, those dissenting views will come from younger family members, especially if they are young children, who may not understand why their favorite companion must leave.
+In this case, while it may be painful, it is important to help the child (or children) understand that their friend will be in a better place.
+(It is worth noting that many use the story of Rainbow Bridge to help younger individuals come to terms with the loss of a companion animal.)

 With that basic advise in mind, here are a few things to consider before deciding upon euthanasia for your pet: